catalystneuro/neuroconv/README.md

 # For Developers
 ## Running GIN tests locally
-`nwb-conversion-tools` verifies the integrity of all code changes by running a full test suite on short examples of real data from the formats we support.
+`neuroconv` verifies the integrity of all code changes by running a full test suite on short examples of real data from the formats we support.
 There are two classes of tests in this regard; `tests/test_internals` does not require any data to be present and represents the 'minimal' expected behavior for our package, whereas `tests/test_on_data` requires the user to both perform a full install of dependencies (`pip install -r requirements-full.txt`) as well as download the associated data for each modality.

 ### Install testing dependencies
 In a clean environment run: